 Front-and-center portfolio.
 PaperStreet makes its substantial web design portfolio a huge part of its site.
-The portfolio is sortable by firm size, service level, and logo design clients, among other things, and is a window into their aesthetic, which typically features sophisticated, elegant, and creative home pages with colorful, beautiful, full-size background images.
-Many of their portfolio sites are fun, engaging, and relatable without being too whimsical.
+The portfolio is sortable by firm size, service level, and logo design clients, among other things, and is a window into its designers’ aesthetic, which typically features sophisticated, elegant, and creative home pages with colorful, beautiful, full-size background images.
+Many of the portfolio sites are fun, engaging, and relatable without being too whimsical.
 You’ll see eye-catching, professional websites with succinct, powerful language and creative use of white space.
 You could play in this portfolio for hours to decide whether PaperStreet is for you (though you’ll probably get a feel for it pretty quickly).

 The seven guarantees.
 PaperStreet’s high-end offering makes seven guarantees: 1.) you will love your design; 2.) same-day support; 3.) free education; 4.) no hidden charges; 5.) own your site (no strings attached); 6.) create results; and 7.) make life easier (one agency for web, branding, and marketing).
 We like the approach and the guarantees because it demonstrates that PaperStreet stands behind its work.
 That’s not nothing these days.

 The onboarding process.
-If you choose PaperStreet, they will work with you to review your current digital assets.
-From there, you’ll get help planning your campaign, generating ideas, composing unique designs (if you pay them to do such things), creating content (ditto), building and launching the site, and analyzing your results.
+If you choose PaperStreet, it will work with you to review your current digital assets.
+From there, you’ll get help planning your campaign, generating ideas, composing unique designs (if you pay to do such things), creating content (ditto), building and launching the site, and analyzing your results.

-Who PaperStreet is for
+Who PaperStreet is For

-Contact them for a free consultation, or check out our free law firm website design assessment for some other recommendations.
+Reach out for a free consultation, or check out our free law firm website design assessment for some other recommendations.